What happened

+Bitcoin miners are encountering unexpected difficulties in transitioning to artificial intelligence (AI) infrastructure, despite shared requirements for cheap power, land, cooling, and grid interconnects.
 Bitcoin mining facilities are optimised for simple, repetitive tasks, whereas AI demands advanced networking and cooling solutions.
-This shift requires significant investment and adaptation.
-Despite these challenges, some miners are making strides, securing substantial deals and partnerships to expand into AI.
-Companies are converting existing sites and designing new facilities that can switch between Bitcoin mining and AI workloads.
+This necessitates significant investment and adaptation.
+Some miners are converting existing sites and designing new facilities capable of switching between Bitcoin mining and AI workloads.

 Related Articles